apache/pdfbox-docs/content/support.md

  - Attach the PDF that makes trouble by using "More", "Attach files" in the JIRA issue tracker
  - If your file is too large, upload it to a sharehoster, or use the PDFSplit application to isolate the troublesome page
- - Mention the PDFBox version you are using.
+ - Mention the PDFBox and Java versions you are using.
  - Attach the shortest possible code that reproduces the problem.
 Insert java code between {code}...{code}.
 Or try to reproduce the problem with the command-line applications.
  - Mention what you were doing, what was the expected behaviour, and what happened instead
  - Provide a stack trace of an exception if there is one